oblinger/HookAnchorApp/AT/@Mary Tran.md

 I spoke with Aniket Kumar about this and he suggested you as a good contact, and as a person I might gain advice and insight regarding my career.
 I am a serial entrepreneur in the midst of selling my current company.

-My background is a bit atypical - a serial entrepreneur with a PhD in Machine Learning / Computer Science, that is selling my current company.
+My 3Background is a bit atypical - a serial entrepreneur with a PhD in Machine Learning / Computer Science, that is selling my current company.

 Would you be open to a 10-15 minute chat, and see if you can help guide me in the right direction for

 the (XXXXXXX) - dive into each recruiting firm and see who might be the right team member to speak with, etc)

 ~
 Mary,